Surat Thani province

+The province takes in the islands of Ko Samui, Ko Pha Ngan and Ko Tao, and its mainland districts hold Srivijaya-period remains at Chaiya.
+Agriculture dominates the provincial economy, coconuts and rubber above all, and the islands carry most of the tourism.

 Geography

-Surat Thani Province, located in Thailand, is bordered by the provinces of Chumphon to the north, Nakhon Si Thammarat to the east, Krabi to the south, Phang Nga to the southwest, and Ranong to the northwest.
+Surat Thani province is bordered by the provinces of Chumphon to the north, Nakhon Si Thammarat to the east, Krabi to the south, Phang Nga to the southwest, and Ranong to the northwest.

 The geographic landscape of Surat Thani is diverse.
 The central region of the province is dominated by the coastal plain of the Tapi River, characterized by a mix of grassland, rubber trees, palm oil trees, and coconut plantations.
 To the west lie the limestone mountains of the Phuket range, largely enveloped in forest, home to the renowned Khao Sok National Park.
 The eastern part of the province sees the commencement of the Nakhon Si Thammarat (or Bantat) mountain range, a portion of which is preserved within Tai Rom Yen National Park.
 The total forest area in Surat Thani is approximately 3,764 km2, accounting for 28.8 percent of the province's area.

 Several islands in the Gulf of Thailand are part of Surat Thani, including popular tourist destinations such as Ko Samui, Ko Pha Ngan and Ko Tao, as well as the Ko Ang Thong Marine National Park.

 The province is also defined by its main waterways, the Tapi River and the Phum Duang River, which converge near the town of Tha Kham before emptying into Bandon Bay.
 The delta formed by these rivers, known locally as Nai Bang (ในบาง), is situated directly north of Surat Thani city.
 This delta features a network of channels interspersed with small islands, predominantly covered by mangroves and orchards.